 Lake Kaindy tours

-- Budget 2 or 3 day tour to Charyn Canyon, Kolsai Lakes and Kaindy lake guided by a local guide.
+- 3-day tour to Kolsai and Kaindy lake

-- 2 or 3 day trekking tour to Kolsai and Kaindy lake from a local tour company
+- 2-day tour to Kolsai and Kaindy lake

-- Golden ring of Zhetisu tour with 2 days on Kolsai Lakes.
+- 6-day Golden ring of Zhetisu tour with 2 days on Kolsai Lakes

 For independent travellers, there are ecotourism homestays available in Saty.
 The price is between 2000 and 4500 tenge per person per night, with 3 meals included.
 The season runs roughly from May to October, but at 2000m, prepare for cold evenings even in summer.
 You can call Elchebai at +7 72777 27718 (no English spoken) or arrange via the Ecotourism office in Almaty.